Want to give running a go? 5 things to get right

 If you’re keen to do some exploring, apps such as Garmin and Komoot allow you to send, download or save a GPX file, which you can send to your compatible running watch, and will map out your route for you while on the move.

-Or you can walk around the area where you’re to run and find a route that’s suitable to your needs and ability.
+Or you can walk around the area where you’re going to run and find a route that’s suitable to your needs and ability.

-• Is it well-lit?
+• Is it well lit?

 • Are there any water fountains nearby?